Alter a table

 instance that you used to perform the alteration will still work, it will not reflect the updated typing if you added or dropped columns.

-Removing a vectorize integration for a column does not change the column type or remove the vector embeddings stored in the column.
+Adds or drops columns, or adds or removes a vectorize integration for vector columns.
+Removing a vectorize integration for a column does not remove the vector embeddings stored in the column.

 If the command succeeds, the response indicates the success.